AN3223/fpbox/README.md

 # Function composition, right to left
 fn_composition = compose(last, reverse)(xs)

-# Use strings like normal sequences with the "chars" helper function
+# Use strings more like tuples/lists/sets with the "chars" helper function
+# This wouldn't work with normal strings because the str constructor would
+# just try to create a representation of the map object used under the hood
+# by "reverse"
 reversed_string = reverse(chars("Racecar"))

-# Really pushing the strings-as-sequences idea with string comprehension
+# String comprehension!
 string_comprehension = Array([Char(x) for x in 'hello' if not x == 'h'])

 # The Stream class takes a sequence and returns a generator, and also